CamelBak x Peloton - Instructor Hannah Corbin’s 3 Daily Reminders for Health & Wellness

-For me, this requires 3 daily reminders on and off of the Peloton bike.
+Treat your body like it belongs to someone you love.
+For me, this requires three daily reminders on and off of the Peloton bike.

-1. Eat the way you want to feel.
+- Eat the way you want to feel.

-2. Celebrate yourself in sweat.
+- Celebrate yourself in sweat.

-3. Hydrate like you mean it.
+- Hydrate like you mean it.

-Let’s talk about number three!
-As a professional fitness instructor, athlete and performer hydration is so important.
-Over the years I’ve learned how to prioritize it and I have discovered how essential it is, not only for performance but also in my day-to-day life.
+Let’s talk about number three for a minute!
+As a professional fitness instructor, athlete and performer, hydration is so important for me.
+Over the years I’ve learned how to prioritize hydration and I have discovered how essential it is, not only for performance but also in my day-to-day life.

 Our bodies are about sixty percent water and when we workout we lose water and nutrients!
 It's important to replace the water and electrolytes that we lose while sweating up a storm to avoid low energy and headaches and to support recovery.
 Not only does water lead to better digestion, concentration and clear skin but it also helps to regulate your body temperature while working out.

 Throughout my day I am to drink a minimum of half of my bodyweight (in pounds) in ounces of water per day.
 I add to that number when exercising and try to add a pinch of salt or an electrolyte tab to my water during and after a workout.

-Before a workout: Aim to drink 14-20 ounces of water 2 hours before you workout.
+- Before a workout: Aim to drink 14-20 ounces of water 2 hours before you workout.

-During a workout: Aim to drink 4-12 ounces every 15-20 minutes of exercise.
+- During a workout: Aim to drink 4-12 ounces every 15-20 minutes of exercise.

-After a workout: Aim to drink 16-24 ounces of water for every pound of body weight lost during your workout.
+- After a workout: Aim to drink 16-24 ounces of water for every pound of body weight lost during your workout.